Growing Marijuana Hydroponically: Our Complete Guide 2022

 When plants are grown hydroponically, the nutrients are placed in the water to feed the plant’s roots directly.
 Unlike soil, this gives them a nutrient-powered advantage.

-While soil-grown plants are also given nutrients, they’re not given them in such precise, intense supplies.
+While soil-grown plants are also given nutrients, they’re not given in such precise, intense supplies.
 This is partially what makes the quality of hydroponic cannabis so superior.

 The ability to feed roots directly is why hydroponic systems produce crops so much faster, too.
 Crops are found to grow at a much faster rate and produce greater yields.